Most Comfortable Men’s Underwear: Top 10 Best Styles

 3. Saxx Vibe Boxer Briefs

-Saxx just calls them modern boxers, but they are, in fact, boxer briefs.
+Saxx just calls them “modern fit boxers,” but they are, in fact, boxer briefs.
 They’re also unique among the other entries on the list because Saxx features a pouch in the crotch.
 That is, they’re built so you can put your “family” in its own little section of the undies.
 According to the company’s website, the founder wanted to create a completely chafe-free environment.
 I’ve tried them and, frankly, they’re not for me.
-However, there are more than 1,000 reviews on Amazon, with almost a 4.5 average.
-They’re 95% Viscose, 5% Spandex and they come in a stunning amount of different colors and patterns.
+However, there are more than 1,000 reviews on Amazon, with almost a 4.5 out of 5-star rating average.
+They’re 95% Viscose, 5% Spandex.
 While this model is without a fly, Saxx does offer this style, which does have a fly.
+One per package.
+These come in about 10 jillion different colors.
+We’d be more specific but our fingers died while we were scrolling the mouse through all the options.

 Buy the Saxx Vibe Boxer Briefs here.

-Note: UPDATE – The list has been updated as of February 27, 2018.
-Besides price updates, we’ve removed the Adidas and replaced them with the David Archy double pouch trunks, which are extremely popular with customers.